BURGER KING IPO: REVIEW, DETAILS & ANALYSIS

 The fresh issue segment of the Burger King India IPO includes those equity shares which have been newly raised by the company for the purpose of diluting its stake.
 Any proceeds gathered through this method goes directly to the company.

-Through the IPO, Burger King India intends to raise an amount of Rs.
-400 crores.
+Through the IPO, Burger King India intends to sell 7.5 crore shares and raise an amount of Rs.
+450 crores.
 This will be primarily used for expansion purposes.

 An estimated amount of Rs.
 290 crores has been earmarked for the purpose of expanding the chain and opening new restaurants.
 As for the remaining, the remaining will be utilised for general corporate purposes.